paulpham157/MiMo/README.md

 </p>

 We open-source MiMo-7B series, including checkpoints of the base model, SFT model, RL model trained from base model, and RL model trained from the SFT model.
-We believe this report along with the models will provide valuable insights to develop powerful reasoning LLM that benefit the larger community.
+We believe this report along with the models will provide valuable insights to develop powerful reasoning LLMs that benefit the larger community.

 ### 🌟 Highlights